SwiCago/HarviaWiFi/README.md

 - In order to use this APP or any other MQTT app, you will need to install an MQTT broker.
     - Mosquitto is such a broker and easy to install.
 Do google search for instructions
 - Integrations
-    - With MQTT you can easily integrate with openhap and homeassistant
+    - With MQTT you can easily integrate with openhab and homeassistant

 ## Flashing firmware
 ### Firmware requirements